 Once opened, homemade blueberry jam will last about 2 weeks in the fridge.
 You’ll have to use your best judgment after 2 weeks.
 If it seems a little off, don’t use it.

-In addition to spreading it on toast for breakfast, here are some recipes to use up your blueberry jam without pectin:
+In addition to spreading it on toast for breakfast, here are some recipes to use your blueberry jam:

-- Lemon Raspberry Cake – turn it into a Lemon Blueberry Cake with the jam
+- Turn my Lemon Raspberry Cake into a Lemon Blueberry Cake

-This quick and easy homemade Small Batch Blueberry Jam (No Pectin) is the perfect recipe for beginners and only makes one 6-ounce jar.
+3 ingredient Blueberry Jam Without Pectin is the perfect recipe for beginners because it only makes one 6-ounce jar.

 Ingredients